everfor/Wii_Mouse/README.md

 ============

 * Make a demo video
-* Implement rotation matrix classes and the conversion among rotation matrix, quaternion and euler angles (only quaternion and euler angles available now)
 * Make it general - now it works with X-IMU only.
 Implement state estimation and Arduino codes to make it work with other IMUs as well